cloudprober/cloudprober/docs/content/docs/about/index.md

 <a href="https://github.com/google/cloudprober">github.com/google/cloudprober<a>
 to
 <a href="https://github.com/cloudprober/cloudprober">github.com/cloudprober/cloudprober</a>.
-It was a disruptive move (and we lost a lot of Github stars in the process :smiley:), but it had to be done one day for Cloudprober to become an indepedent entity and grow even faster.
-Google still uses Cloudprober, likely even more widely now, based on the interactions with the Googlers.
+This was a disruptive move (and we lost a lot of Github stars in the process :smiley:), but it had to be done one day anyway, in order for Cloudprober to become an independent entity and grow even faster.
+I can't say this authoritatively now, but I believe Google still uses Cloudprober, perhaps even more widely now, based on Googlers' interactions with the project.

 ## Growth and stability

-Cloudprober has continued to evolve and grow over time, but Cloudprober's growth has been structured.
-We've made a great effort to control the entropy and making sure that it doesn't become hard to maintain and grow over time.
+Cloudprober has been around for a bit, and all this while it has continued to change and evolve, to meet more and more users' need.
+That's an important quality for any software, otherwise software wither over time.
+To make sure Cloudprober stays so, we've gone to the great lengths to ensure that Cloudprober's internal interfaces stay clean, even if that requires some refactoring from time to time.